lauraebaker/GettingandCleaningDataCourseProject/README.md

 Output:

--The script outputs a file called "getcleandataproject.txt".
+- The script outputs a file called "getcleandataproject.txt".

--A description of the variables in this file can be found in the "Codebook.txt" file.
+- A description of the variables in this file can be found in the "Codebook.txt" file.